-The key functions of the Summit County Housing Department include policy and strategy development, affordable workforce housing development and asset management.
+The key functions of the Summit County Housing Department include policy and strategy development, affordable workforce housing development and asset acquisition and management.

-- Seek out, develop and maintain partnerships with nonprofit, corporate, individual and governmental entities
+- Seek out, develop and maintain partnerships with nonprofit, corporate, private and governmental entities;

 The Housing Department actively manages the county’s affordable workforce housing assets by:

 - Acquiring and entitling properties to be used for affordable ownership and rental housing;

 - Providing supervision and technical expertise for rental properties owned by the County;